Stellar cooling, inelastic dark matter, and XENON: Dark photon-mediated inelastic dark matter

 In principle, a light $A'$ can be thermally produced in the hot electron plasma of the Sun via the coupling $\epsilon e$.
 Such a solar $A'$ flux can produce the recoil electrons responsible for the XENON1T excess.
 However, for $m_{A'}> 40$~keV, the $A'$ contribution is severely Boltzmann suppressed.

 In Fig.~\ref{fig:scenario_2-1}, we overlay the XENON1T preferred regions for $g_\chi=\sqrt{4\pi}$ and $0.01$ with constraints from HB stars~\cite{An:2013yfc,Redondo:2013lna}, fixed-target experiments~\cite{Harnik:2012ni} and supernova 1987A~\cite{Chang:2018rso}.
 The unshaded region labelled ``SN1987A" is an approximate representation of the region constrained by SN 1987A.
 A detailed analysis is necessary to define the region precisely.
 For $g_\chi=\sqrt{4\pi}$ the XENON1T preferred region is excluded, and for $g_\chi=0.01$, the allowed window is 0.3~${\rm MeV}\lesssim m_{A'}\lesssim 1\,{\rm MeV}$.
+However, the number of effective number of relativistic neutrinos at recombination, $N_{\rm eff}$, is sensitive to $m_{A'}\lesssim 1$~MeV and $\epsilon \gg 10^{-8}$~\cite{Ibe:2019gpv}.
+The processes, $A'+\gamma \leftrightarrow e^- +e^+$ and $A'+e^\pm \leftrightarrow \gamma+ e^\pm$, heat up only the electron-photon plasma and reduce $N_{\rm eff}$ to $\simeq 1.7$, which is excluded by cosmic microwave background data~\cite{Ibe:2019gpv}.

 The shape of the WDLF can be expressed as a simple power law if neutrino cooling is negligible~\cite{Giannotti:2015kwo}:

 where the solar luminosity is $ L_\odot = 2.39\times 10^{36}~{\rm GeV/s}$.
 The exotic cooling rate of the WD can be similarly parametrized as